propelorm/PropelServiceProvider/README.md

 No service is provided.

-Propel configures and manages itself by **using** static methods, so no service is registered into Application.
+Propel configures and manages itself by using **static methods**, so no service is registered into Application.
 Actually, the PropelServiceProvider class initializes Propel in a more "Silex-ian" way.